 Accounting for startups: What to set up, when to outsource, and what investors need to see

 34.7 percent of business establishments born in 2013 were still operating ten years later, according to BLS Business Employment Dynamics data.
-1.3 million new establishments opened in the United States in 2023.
 The ones that make it are rarely better at the product than the ones that do not.
 They are better at the financial infrastructure underneath it.

-This guide covers what accounting means for a startup at each stage, what to set up before you hire your first employee, and what investors check in a data room.
+This guide covers what accounting means for a startup at each stage, what to set up before you hire your first employee, the signals that tell you it is time to outsource, and the gaps investors find in a data room.
 For the question of when an accountant becomes a CFO, see CPA vs CFO.

 Accounting is not bookkeeping, though founders often use the terms interchangeably.
 Bookkeeping records what happened: transactions coded, bank accounts reconciled, invoices logged.
 Accounting uses those records to produce financial statements, file tax returns, and tell the story of the business in numbers.
 A CFO uses those statements to make decisions about the future.
 The three functions are distinct, and a startup needs all three at different points in its growth.

 The other foundational choice is the accounting method.
 Cash basis accounting records revenue when cash arrives and expenses when cash leaves.
-Accrual basis accounting records revenue when it is earned and expenses when they are incurred, regardless of when cash moves.
-Most startups begin on a cash basis because it is simpler.
-Most Series A investors require accrual-basis books because cash basis financials do not give an accurate picture of a SaaS company's true performance.
+Accrual basis records revenue when it is earned and expenses when they are incurred, regardless of when cash moves.
+Most startups begin on a cash basis because it is simpler, and that is the right call early.
+It stops being the right call at a predictable point, which the next section covers.

-What to set up before you hire your first employee
+What do you need to set up before your first hire?

 A business bank account, separate from any personal accounts, is the first.
 Businesses must keep records to support the items reported on their tax returns, and commingling personal and business funds makes that requirement impossible to meet cleanly.

 A chart of accounts is the second.
 This is the master list of categories the accounting system uses to record every transaction.
-Getting it right at the start takes half a day.
-Rebuilding it eighteen months later, when an investor asks for three years of reclassified financials, takes weeks.
+Getting it right at the start takes half a day, and the cost of getting it wrong is covered in the mistakes section below.

 Accounting software is the third.
 The specific platform matters less than the discipline of using one consistently.
 The books need to be reconciled monthly, not quarterly, and the accounting software is what makes that possible.